nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Remove unused sub-stake
 ***********************

-When sub-stakes terminate, or after merging or editing sub-stakes, there can be 'unused', inactive sub-stakes remaining on-chain.
+When sub-stakes terminate, are merged or edited, there may be 'unused', inactive sub-stakes remaining on-chain.
 Continued tracking of these unused sub-stakes adds unnecessary gas costs to daily operations.
 Consequently, removal of unused sub-stakes will reduce daily gas costs.

-You can find out if you have unused sub-stakes by listing all sub-stakes and checking if you have any marked as ``INACTIVE``:
+Unused sub-stakes can be displayed by listing all sub-stakes and will be indicated by the ``INACTIVE`` status label.

 .. code:: bash